A Soldier's Story: Private Rod Serling

 He enlisted in the US Army the day after he graduated and served as a member of the 511th Parachute Infantry Regiment of the 11th Airborne Division.
 Serving during combat was especially challenging to Private Serling, however, he completed his time of service and earned a Purple Heart, a Bronze Star and the Philippine Liberation Medal.

 Private Serling used the GI bill to obtain a Bachelor of Arts in Literature from Antioch College and began writing scripts for both radio and television.
 His best-known show is the Twilight Zone, which allowed him to portray current issues, such as racism, from a science fiction perspective, allowing the content to bypass the censorship of the day.

-Private Serling has won 7 Emmy's, an Edgar Allan Poe award, a Golden Globe, a Peabody and 2 Writer's Guild of America Awards.
+Private Serling has won 7 Emmy's, and Edgar Allan Poe Award, a Golden Globe, a Peabody and 2 Writer's Guild of America Awards.
 He was inducted into the Television Hall of Fame in 1985 and has a star on the Hollywood Walk of Fame.
 In 2008 he was inducted into the science fiction hall of fame.